6 Benefits of Using a Credit Card

 Credit Line

-Credit cards can also provide you with peace in the face of an emergency.
-According to CNBC, an astonishing 57 million Americans have no emergency savings.
+Credit cards can also provide you with peace of mind in the face of an emergency.
+According to Bankrate, nearly a quarter of Americans have no emergency savings.
 If you do not have an emergency savings account, paying for an unexpected emergency room stay or major car repair out of pocket may be a significant financial strain.
-A credit card, on the other hand, can make paying for an unexpected expense much more manageable and less stressful since you can pay back your balance over time.
+A credit card can help you cover these costs immediately and give you the flexibility to pay them off over time, easing the stress of the situation.

 Credit Building